 Master of Education

 The author in this project presents research on: (a) handheld technology in the classroom, (b) challenges of handheld technology, (c) pedagogical benefits of handheld technology in the classroom, and (d) methods of technology implementation.
 The utilization of handheld technology in the classroom improves students' learning of concepts and skills.
 A major concern of the educator is that, with the use of technology, students will bypass the bridge to genuine understanding, and instead obtain a relatively effortless solution to standard problems through technology aids, while they present the appearance of mastery of a concept.
 However, research indicates that technology, when implemented effectively, expands student learning and alleviates teachers' concerns about whether or not the technology gives a false impression of the students having mastered material.
 This information on handheld technology was dispersed to math and science educators through a Power Point presentation.
 The images of the Power Point presentation as well as the activities completed by the educators during the inservice are included in this project.

 © Patricia Corwin

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Corwin, Patricia M., "Handheld Technology: Impact On Student Learning" (2006).
-Regis University Student Publications.
+Regis University Student Publications (comprehensive collection).
 418.